cmroanirgo/guten-pass/README.md

 ## Credits

+The main source for this project is based on the skeleton project available [here](https://github.com/cmroanirgo/webextension-template), by yours truly.

 Thanks to the inspirational work by Bharani, and his [Email This](https://www.emailthis.me) boilerplate.
-Some of his code has been used (and credited) in this project, but will be morphed and removed over time.
+Some of his code has been used (and credited) in the upstream skeleton project, but will be morphed and removed over time.
-Main source for this project is based on the skeleton project available [here](https://github.com/cmroanirgo/webextension-template), by yours truly.